FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-Installation-and-Update/FeatureIDE-Installation-and-Update.md

  1. Install [CDT](https://eclipse.org/cdt/downloads.php) (only required if you are working C or C++)
  - Install [AJDT](https://eclipse.org/ajdt/downloads/) (only required if you are working with AspectJ)
  - Restart eclipse after installation of new plug-ins
-- Install FeatureIDE via our [update site](http://wwwiti.cs.uni-magdeburg.de/iti_db/research/featureide/deploy/)
- - you may alo use our nightly build [update site](http://wwwiti.cs.uni-magdeburg.de/iti_db/research/featureide/nightly/p2-updateSite/)
+- Install FeatureIDE via eclipse marketplace or with our [update site](http://wwwiti.cs.uni-magdeburg.de/iti_db/research/featureide/deploy/) (_you may alo use our [nightly build](http://wwwiti.cs.uni-magdeburg.de/iti_db/research/featureide/nightly/p2-updateSite/)_)
+ - Select all plugins you need
+ - The plugin "Feature Modelling" is required for modeling
+ - The plugin "FeatureIDE" is required for software product line development
+ - The plugin "FetureIDE example projects" contains several examples you may want to check out
+ - The other plugins are specialized composition tools

 For installation details you might have a look in this [presentation](http://wwwiti.cs.uni-magdeburg.de/iti_db/research/featureide/slides/featureide-2-getstarted.pdf).